U.S. to approve 737 MAX return as Boeing faces strong headwinds

 “Our family was broken,” Naoise Ryan, whose 39-year-old husband died aboard Ethiopian Airlines flight 302, told a news conference on Tuesday.
 “We are suffering and we’ll most likely continue to suffer for a very long time, if not for the rest of our lives.”

-Anticipating FAA approval, American Airlines plans to relaunch commercial MAX flights on Dec.
-29. Southwest Airlines, the world’s largest MAX operator, does not plan to fly the aircraft until the second quarter of 2021.
+Anticipating FAA approval, American Airlines AAL.O plans to relaunch commercial MAX flights on Dec.
+29. Southwest Airlines LUV.N, the world's largest MAX operator, does not plan to fly the aircraft until the second quarter of 2021.

+Leading foreign regulators in Europe, Brazil and China also must issue their own approvals for their airlines after independent reviews - illustrating how the 737 MAX crashes upended a once U.S.-dominated airline safety system in which nations large and small for decades moved in lock-step with the FAA.

 When it does fly, Boeing will be running a 24-hour war room to monitor all MAX flights for issues that could impact the jet’s return, from stuck landing gear to health emergencies, three people familiar with the matter said.